dgyulai/ModularAssembly/README.md

 # ModularAssembly
-Models for "Capacity management of modular assembly systems", by Dávid Gyulai
+This repository inlcudes the models for "Capacity management of modular assembly systems", and also the results of experiments.
+The method, models and results are published in a [journal paper](https://www.sciencedirect.com/science/article/pii/S0278612517300213) and in a PhD thesis "Production and and capacity planning methods for flexible and reconfigurale assembly systems" by Dávid Gyulai, MTA SZTAKI.

 The folllowing description provides information about the benchmark test performed in the PhD thesis: Capacity planning of modular assembly systems, written by Dávid Gyulai, MTA SZTAKI.
 The benchmark is performed by using several production planning and system configuration scenarios, including random parameters as well.
 Even though some parameters are random, their generation is described below, moreover, they do not affect the general trends of the results, as several scenarios are generated, and all methods are performed on the same scenarios.
 Conclusively, the benchmark is considered as a representative comparison of the different methods analyzed in the thesis.